davidx4697/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 #### Git
-Git is used to manage code whenever it's a large or small project.
-It also keeps various versions of your project to go back to.
-Having different versions of a project is helpful incase something goes wrong or if you changed something and want to go back to previous a version.
+Git is used to manage code by keeping various "snapshots" of your code to refer back to.
+Having different versions of a project is helpful because incase something goes wrong or if you changed something and want to go back to previous a version.
 Git **DOES NOT** require github.
 #### Github
-Github is a website that works well with git.
-The website allows you to save versions of your project on the cloud.
+Github allows users to save the different versions of your code into the cloud.
 Github also uses a simple interface that makes it easy to check your files, commits, and repositories.
 Github **REQUIRES** git.